 As a result of this corona approval, VAT exempt entrepreneurs other than the afore-mentioned VAT exempt institutions, do not acquire any (additional) right to deduct VAT, nor does the application of this approval reduce their possible existing right to deduct VAT.

-The Dutch VAT authorities approve until 1 January 2021 that the free-of-charge provision of medical supplies and medical equipment to medical care institutions as mentioned above or to general practitioners, does not affect the levying or deduction of VAT on the entrepreneur who supplies these goods.
+The Dutch VAT authorities approved until 1 January 2021 that the free-of-charge provision of medical supplies and medical equipment to medical care institutions as mentioned above or to general practitioners, does not affect the levying or deduction of VAT on the entrepreneur who supplies these goods.
 There is no restriction on the deduction of VAT or the levying of VAT.

 The two most important conditions are: